 5 The amendment in the Criminal Procedure and Appeals (Consequential and Other Provisions) Act 2004 s.
 78 to amend s.
 42(3) is not included because the subsection it sought to amend has been replaced by the State Administrative Tribunal (Conferral of Jurisiction) Amendment and Repeal Act 2004 s.
 977.

-6 On the date as at which this compilation was prepared, the Psychologists Act 2005 s.
-105 had not come into operation.
-It reads as follows:

-“

-105. Psychologists Registration Act 1976 repealed

-The Psychologists Registration Act 1976 is repealed.

-”.